EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Tasks for tomorrow - Make another hero section

 ## Day 80

 * Project you are working on - Bootstrap - https://codepen.io/EugeneCarbado/full/ExgjNbP
 * Progress today - Today I worked on a hero section that helps family connect with one another.
 * Challenges you faced - making a nav bar/ border margins.
 * Tasks for tomorrow - Make another hero section

+## Day 81

+* Project you are working on - Bootstrap - https://codepen.io/EugeneCarbado/full/ExgjNbP
+* Progress today - Nothing much today.
+I was playing with negative margins abit in bootstrap and I discovered how to get rid of padding and margins.
+* Challenges you faced - Negative margin on the right hand side.
+* Tasks for tomorrow - Make another hero section